 Documents with the lowest confidentiality level

-In case of documents to which access is allowed for all employees within ISMS [BCMS] scope, [job title] must publish them on the intranet, in the folder [folder name] with reading rights only.
-When a new document or new document version is published, [job title] must inform all employees listed as users of the document by e-mail.
-If a printed version of the document must be delivered to some employees, this is the responsibility of [job title].
+In case of documents to which access is allowed for all employees within ISMS scope, Information Security Governance, Risk, and Compliance Specialist (hereinafter referred to as IS-GRC Specialist) must publish them on the intranet, in the folder Active Policies & Procedures with reading rights only.
+When a new document or new document version is published, Director of IT Operations must inform all employees listed as users of the document by e-mail.

-If there is an older version of the document, [job title] must delete it from the valid documents folder and move it to [folder name].
+If there is an older version of the document, IS-GRC Specialist must delete it from the Active Policies & Procedures documents folder and move it to Retired Policies & Procedures.
 If there are older versions of printed documents, [job title] must collect all such documents and destroy all copies except the signed original, which must be duly stored - such originals must be marked as "Obsolete" using a marker pen.

 Documents with higher confidentiality level

-Documents which have a higher confidentiality level, as specified in the Policy for handling classified information , and of which distribution is limited, are published by the document owner on the intranet with reading rights only, in a folder to which access is granted only to persons specified on the document's distribution list.
+Documents which have a higher confidentiality level, as specified in the Information Security Policy, and of which distribution is limited, are published by the document owner on the intranet with reading rights only, in a folder to which access is granted only to persons specified on the document's distribution list.
 The document owner must send an e-mail notification about such a document to all persons on the distribution list.

-If there is an older version of the document, the document owner must delete it from the valid documents folder and move it to the folder containing obsolete documents, which can be accessed only by persons specified on the document distribution list.
+If there is an older version of the document, the document owner must delete it from the Active Policies & Procedures documents and move it to the folder containing obsolete documents (Retired Policies & Procedures), which can be accessed only by persons specified on the document distribution list.

 Document updates